QCD with an Infrared Fixed Point and a Dilaton: Conclusions and Summary

 \section{Conclusions and Summary}

-In this paper we further explored the possibility that gauge theories in the chirally broken phase admit an IR fixed point interpretation (cf. \FIG\ref{fig:CW}).
+In this paper we further explored the possibility that gauge theories in the chirally broken phase admit an IR fixed point interpretation (cf. \FIG\ref{fig:CW}). {In \SEC\ref{sec:SUSY} it was argued that this idea makes sense in ${\cal N}=1$ supersymmetric based on the free meson and the squark-bilinear duality in the infrared-free magnetic and electric phase.}

 Scaling dimensions were deduced by matching the gauge theory fixed-point behaviour with the effective (dilaton)-\chiPT (\SEC\ref{sec:deep}).
 The mass anomalous dimension at the fixed point is found to be $\gast =1$, providing a more in-depth analysis of our earlier findings \cite{Zwicky:2023bzk}.
-The vanishing of the $\be$- and $\ga_m$-slopes at the fixed point: $\bestp = \gastp =0$, cf. \eqref{eq:bestp} and \eqref{eq:gastp}, are new results.
-In particular, $\bestp =0$ has many attractive features: i) it suits a mass-gap interpretation, ii) it is consistent with ${\cal N}=1$ supersymmetry (\SEC\ref{sec:SUSY})\footnote{Furthermore, we argue that $\gast =1$ in the chirally broken phase provides a correct description of ${\cal N}=1$ Seiberg-duality aspects.} and, iii) it implies logarithmic running of the fixed-point coupling $\de g \equiv g - g^*$ \eqref{eq:log}.
+The vanishing of the $\be$- and $\ga_m$-slopes at the fixed point: $\bestp = \gastp =0$, cf. \eqref{eq:bestp} and \eqref{eq:gastp}, constitute new results.
+In particular, $\bestp =0$ has many attractive features: i) it supports a mass-gap interpretation, ii) it is consistent with ${\cal N}=1$ supersymmetry (\SEC\ref{sec:SUSY})\footnote{Furthermore, we argue that $\gast =1$ in the chirally broken phase provides a correct description of ${\cal N}=1$ Seiberg-duality aspects.} and, iii) it implies logarithmic running of the fixed-point coupling $\de g \equiv g - g^*$ \eqref{eq:log}.
 The latter makes it plausible that the trace anomaly is reproduced by the generalisation of the energy-momentum tensor for chiral theories (to include a dilaton).